-Tokyo is a very large city, and most of these temples are not going to be that close by.
+One obvious fact about Tokyo is that it is a very large city.
+So, most of these Buddhist temples are not going to be that close by.
 So, if you want to see all the 10 best temples in Tokyo, you will need to ride the trains frequently.

 If you also plan on visiting other cities in Japan, I highly recommend you get the Japan Railway Pass – it gives you unlimited access to JR trains for at least 7 days.
 This is perfect for exploring the country, and also for riding around larger cities like Tokyo.

-If you are just staying in Tokyo, then you will be fine riding the trams, subway, trains or busses.
+If you are just staying in Tokyo, then you will be fine riding the trams, subway, trains or buses.

 This is the oldest temple in Tokyo, which is why it is so special.
 It used to be associated with the Tendai sect of Buddhism, but became independent after World War II.
 And it is very famous for the five-storey pagoda that’s just next to the temple.